 How To Write a College Resume Example

 Create an engaging college resume that stands out in a competitive job market by starting with a professional resume template.
-Your college resume should include these sections:
+Your college resume should usually include these sections:

 - Contact information